 Consultation with your clergy is also recommended because they can clarify the views of your church about this act of service.
 Consultation will also enable them to be better prepared to guide your family at the time of death and arrange a Memorial Service.

-If approval to leave your body for anatomical study is obtained, ask your preferred claimant/next of kin (18 years of age or over) to complete the Waiver of Claim forms.
-A good time to do this is when your Will is being drawn because a lawyer can advise you in connection with both documents.
+If approval to leave your body for anatomical study is obtained, ask your preferred claimant/next of kin (18 years of age or over) to complete the Waiver of Claim form.

-Give ONE original form to your preferred claimant (spouse, common-law partner, parent, child, brother, sister, grandparent, grandchild, uncle, aunt, nephew, niece, executor, lawyer or any other person legally entitled to claim the body after death).
+Give a copy to your preferred claimant (spouse, common-law partner, parent, child, brother, sister, grandparent, grandchild, uncle, aunt, nephew, niece, executor, lawyer or any other person legally entitled to claim the body after death).

 You are advised not to put the form in a safety deposit box because burial often occurs before the box is opened.

-For a hard copy of the Service After Death Program information, please contact the Department of Human Anatomy and Cell Science
+For a hard copy of the Service After Death Program information, please email the Department of Human Anatomy and Cell Science Service_After_Death@umanitoba.ca .
+Please include your name and address and the information will be mailed out to you.
+Alternatively, you may call 204-789-3652 or fax 204-789-3920 to request the information.

 INSTRUCTIONS TO THE NEXT OF KIN AT THE TIME OF DEATH